Moses Kekūāiwa: Education

-He was ten years old when his uncle, King Kamehameha III, placed him in the Chiefs' Children's School, the exclusive school for the children eligible to be rulers.
+In January 1839, Kaikioʻewa returned the reluctant nine-year-old Kekūāiwa to the care of his parents Kekūanaōʻa and Kīnaʻu, so he could attend school in Honolulu.
+His uncle, King Kamehameha III, placed him in the Chiefs' Children's School, the exclusive school for the children eligible to be rulers.
 Along with his other classmates, he was chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
 The boarding school was taught by the American missionary couple Amos Starr Cooke and Juliette Montague Cooke while John Papa ʻĪʻī and his wife Sarai Hiwauli, who were originally only the kahu (caretaker) of Princess Victoria Kamāmalu, were appointed by the King as kahu to the royal children.
+Moses started attending the school in February 14, 1839.

-His hānai (High Chief Kaikioʻewa) died on April 10, 1839, and Moses went to Kauai to assume the governorship of the island.
-In his lifetime, he was referred to as the "prospective Governor of Kauai"; the nominal governess during the time, Keaweamahi, and later his cousin, Kekauʻōnohi, were merely placeholders for the position until Moses came of age.
+On April 4, 1839, his biological mother Kīnaʻu died during a mumps epidemic.
+A week later, his hānai father Kaikioʻewa died on April 10.
+Moses traveled back to Kauai in June to be proclaimed the governor of the island.
+He never assumed the official duty of the governorship due to his age.
+In his lifetime, he was referred to as the "prospective Governor of Kauai"; the nominal governess during the time, his hānai mother Keaweamahi, and later his cousin, Kekauʻōnohi, were considered placeholders for the position until Moses came of age.

-On one occasion when Mr. Cooke was disciplining the students, he struck Alexander on the head and Moses replied, "he keiki a ke ali'i oia nei," which translates to, "He is the son of the chief."
+The Cookes often used corporal punishment to discipline the students.
+Mr. Cooke described how he had "to discipline Moses to make him mind."
+On one occasion, he struck Alexander on the head and in defense of his brother Moses replied, "he keiki a ke ali'i oia nei," which translates to, "He is the son of the chief (i.e. King Kamehameha III)."
 Cooke replied "I am the King of this school."
-A troublesome student, he was expelled on February 1, 1847, after he was caught visiting Queen Kalama at night.
-On that day, King Kamehameha III and the Privy Council made Moses sign a document expelling him from the school and relinquishing control of his property until he reached majority. ʻĪʻī was appointed his kahu and William Richards was appointed his guardian.
+Moses and his brothers Alexander and Lot were considered the more troublesome of the group of students and received the most disciplinary actions from Cooke.
+Cooke recorded multiple incidents of the brothers sneaking out of the school at night and drinking alcohol.

+The disciplinary situation became a governmental concern.
+On September 5, 1845, their uncle King Kamehameha III reprimanded the three brothers in the presence of his Privy Council of State and their teachers Mr. Cooke and Thomas Douglass.